VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 - npm supports circular dependencies, should strict mode support them?
 If so, would circular symlink be an issue?

+  - answer: yes we should support them, circular symlink should not be an issue.

 - Should we use symlinks or junctions on Windows?
 Both of them have drawbacks:

   - Junctions have to be representated by an absolute path, this means that junctions cannot be committed to git or packed into a package.
   - Symlinks can only be created in elevated shell [or when Windows is in "devloper mode"](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/#LCiVBWTgQF5s7fmL.97).

+  - answer: junctions by default and symlinks as opt-in

 - Should the store folder be in the repo itself?
   - if yes, every package in the store will have access to the dependencies of the git repo, because they will have access to its node_module folder (`../../node_modules`)
   - if no, where?
 Should it be shared with other repositories installed on the system?

+  - answer: in the first implementation the store will be in the repo, the dependencies of the repo itself will be concidered global because accessible by every packages.
+In a later stage, we can implement a store which is outside the repo and shared accross repos.

-- How much community code will break when the system stops allowing phantom dependencies?
+- How much community code will break when the system forbids access to undeclared dependencies?
 In other words, how much code needs to be fixed to work properly in strict mode?

 - Should/can the content of the package store be read-only?
 This would enable faster incremental installation.

+  - answer, not for the first implementation